5 Easy Dairy-Free Ways To Support Your Child’s Calcium Intake

 Plant-based milks can generally be used in place of cow’s milk smoothies, over cereal, and in baking.
 But, always check the nutrition information panels to double-check the calcium levels, as this may vary from milk to milk.

-Fish like sardines and salmon also contain calcium (1).
+Fish like sardines and salmon also contain dairy-free calcium (1).
 In fact, half a cup of canned salmon may contain as much as 402 mg of calcium!

 Although fish is a good source of calcium, it’s not always an easy sell to picky eaters.
 We recommend sneaking canned salmon or tuna into a yummy quiche or omelette.